Arts and crafts in special education can be tricky. The challenge is in finding age appropriate gifts that students with disabilities can make.

 - Instruct them to plant their paper gift in soil as they would with regular seeds.

-You can do this with cookies, fruits, and candy too, so don’t feel limited to just pretzels.
+This was a great multi-step prevocational activity.
+You can do it with cookies, fruits, and candy too, so don’t feel limited to just pretzels.
 The students enjoyed making them and the parents always seemed happy to receive their treats.
 This one was always a hit!

 Find out what plants grow well in your area and start there.
+Use this Native Plant Finder tool.
 I live in New Jersey and I can vouch for succulents doing well here.
 If you live in Florida, you might want to try air plants or something else.
 You get the idea.

-Use these FREE GIFT TAGS to jazz up your plant gift!
+Use my FREE GIFT TAGS to jazz up your plant gift!
 Just download, print, and stick ’em on your plant.
+After I created them for my own use, I uploaded them into my TPT store as a nice little freebie.
 Super cute gift!
+And it’s free, so how can you go wrong?

 This one is great for young children.
 I have received tons of positive feedback on it so I have to share it with you.
 It’s a calendar that features monthly poems and showcases the child’s fingerprints in a unique themed craft.